Armadilloa16/mascotpy/README.txt

 information from a mascot search result (.dat) file, and print it out in a .tex file to be compiled into a pretty LaTeX pdf. :)
+It can instead print out the information to a .csv as well via the -c option in order to allow easier post-processing.

 testingDriver is a simple script for testing use of mascotpy as a module, as opposed to